Retrieval-Augmented Generation for Natural Language Processing: A Survey: Retriever

-\textbf{Advanced ANN Indexing.} ANN Indexing generally refers to the methods or structures used to organize and manage data so that the approximate-nearest-neighbor search process is optimized for retrieval quality and retrieval efficiency.
-This paper will introduce several advanced ANN indexing techniques. \begin{compactenum} \item \textbf{The InVerted File system with Product Quantization (IVFPQ)}~\citep{24arxiv-faiss} is a simple but effective indexing framework that combines two powerful techniques to enable an efficient and scalable ANN search process.
+\item \textbf{The InVerted File system with Product Quantization (IVFPQ)} \citep{24arxiv-faiss} is a simple but effective indexing framework that combines two powerful techniques to enable an efficient and scalable ANN search process.
 The main idea of IVFPQ is first to cluster the data for coarse-grained partition and then to compress the data within each cluster into sub-vectors for fine-grained quantization.
 The coarse-grained clustering (the IVF component) significantly reduces the search space, while the fine-grained quantization (the PQ component) ensures a high retrieval performance. \item \textbf{The Hierarchical Navigable Small World (HNSW)}~\citep{hnsw} uses a hierarchical graph structure to perform ANN search in high-dimensional spaces efficiently.
 Specifically, HNSW treats high-dimensional vectors as nodes and connects them with their nearest neighbors.
 The multi-layer graph structure is determined probabilistically to ensure fewer nodes at higher layers for efficient search. \item \textbf{Tree-based Indexing} aims to organize high-dimensional vectors in tree-liked structures, such as KD-Trees~\citep{19kdd-kd-tree}, Ball Trees~\citep{23icde-ball-tree} and VP-Trees~\citep{15prl-vp-tree}.
-Typical tree-based indexing is Approximate Nearest Neighbors Oh Yeah (Annoy)~\citep{annoy}, which uses a forest of trees built based on random projections to separate the vector space into multiple hyperplanes for efficient ANN search. \end{compactenum}
+Typical tree-based indexing is Approximate Nearest Neighbors Oh Yeah (Annoy)~\citep{annoy}, which uses a forest of trees built based on random projections to separate the vector space into multiple hyperplanes for efficient ANN search. \end{enumerate}